elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     /dev/sdb2 lvm2 a-- 2.56g 2.56g

-The top partition (/dev/sda2) was setup by the system install, so let&#8217;s not mess with that.
-Now let&#8217;s add both into a Volume Group and call the volume group **kvg**:
+The top partition (/dev/sda2) was setup by the system install, so let's not mess with that.
+Now let's add both into a Volume Group and call the volume group **kvg**:

 >     [root@rhel01 ~]# vgcreate kvg /dev/sdb1 /dev/sdb2
 >     Volume group "kvg" successfully created